JAgostinho900/DevOps_EKS_Project/README.md

-# DevOps_Project_Version1
+# DevOps_Project

 I created this project in order to familiarize myself with some of the most used technologies in DevOps.

-The main characteristics are as it follows:
+The main characteristics are as it follows:<br/>
--Simple Hello World Node application
+-Simple Hello World Node application<br/>
--Docker to containerize the application, and create an environment with all requisites the application requires to run -Kubernetes to distribute the docker image
+-Docker to containerize the application, and create an environment with all requisites the application requires to run<br/>
+-Kubernetes to distribute the docker image<br/>
--Terraform to create the infrastruture as code
+-Terraform to create the infrastruture as code<br/>
--AWS as cloud provider
+-AWS as cloud provider<br/>